 - Access to the UCLA Library collections.

-The application deadline has been extended to January 17, 2020.
-Projects must be completed by May 2020, and a final syllabus or lesson plan must be submitted, along with a two-page statement that summarizes your research findings and innovative pedagogy, outlining how your grant project enhanced your teaching.
+Projects must be completed by the end of summer 2022, and a final syllabus or lesson plan must be submitted, along with a two-page statement that summarizes your research findings and innovative pedagogy, outlining how your grant project enhanced your teaching.